Podiatrists in Austin

-We serve the Austin metro community and are dedicated to providing high quality foot and ankle care.
-Our qualified podiatric physicians (foot doctors) specialize in foot ailments including foot pain, foot injuries, diabetic foot ulcers, hammertoe surgery and bunion correction surgery.
+We serve the Austin metro community and are dedicated to providing high-quality foot and ankle care.
+Our qualified podiatric physicians (foot doctors) specialize in foot ailments including foot pain, foot injuries, diabetic foot ulcers, hammertoe surgery, and bunion correction surgery.

 Here’s something you’ve probably never heard before.
-Your feet are more than just foundations you stand on.
+Your feet are more than just the foundations you stand on.
 They are foundations for your overall health.
-In fact, many common and not-so-common health concerns begin in your feet.
+In fact, many common and not-so-common health concerns begin with your feet.
 Problem is, most doctors don’t think to look at your feet first for signs of trouble.

-Our patients feel like whole human beings who are always well cared-for, even pampered, when they visit.
+Our patients feel like whole human beings who are always well cared for, even pampered, when they visit.
 And they know they can come to us for so much more than just foot problems.
 That’s because we are so much more than a podiatry practice.

 Austin Foot & Ankle Specialists

-When should you see an Austin Podiatrist / Foot Doctor ?
+When should you see an Austin Podiatrist / Foot Doctor?